fabric/fabric/doc/site/hacking.markdown

 SCM history and commit policy
 -----------------------------

+There are two things to keep in mind when preparing a commit: Consistency and cohesion.

+**Consistency** is about not committing a broken version of Fabric.
+It is important to keep Fabric in running order, for the sake of any future invocation of git-bisect.
+It is also easier to peruse the history afterwards, if it can be reasonably assumed that every commit represents a running program.

+Git has several nice features for manipulating history, and their use is recommended when it comes to keeping consistency.
+The features that comes to mind are interactive adding, amending commits and rebasing.
+Just be mindful that you do not change history that has been pushed to a public repository.

+**Cohesion** is about not mixing unrelated changes in the same commit.

 In general, try to split things up in sensible chunks.
 We don't want big commits that changes a dozen unrelated things; CVS just called and it want its monolithic commits back.